emibk/ACIT4610-1-Assignment-1/README.md

-\### Notes
+### Notes

-\- Results may differ slightly on each run due to GA randomness.
+- Results may differ slightly on each run due to GA randomness.

-\- For reporting, we include best, average, and worst results from several runs (not just a single run).
+- For reporting, we include best, average, and worst results from several runs (not just a single run).

-\- Large scenarios (35 vehicles × 40 customers) may take longer — adjust population size and generations if needed on slower machines.